 In this blog post I have explore the n_estimators and Max_features hpyer_parameter to find which value are the best for the model training and showed how can we select best values.

-bedrooms bathrooms m2_living floors m2_above m2_basement
+import pandas as pd bedrooms bathrooms m2_living floors m2_above m2_basement

 1 3 1.50 124 1.5 124 0